-The rule for large, publically held companies is clear.
+The rule for large, publicly held companies is clear.
 If you are going to list your stock on a stock exchange, your company must present financial statements that are created in compliance with Generally Accepted Accounting Principles (GAAP).
 These statements are presented to the public and banks to get investors to invest or obtain loans.
 If your company is a small, privately held company, there is no such rule.
 All a closely held company is required to do is to prepare tax returns on an annual basis.

 The Issue with Tax Returns

 The problem with most tax returns is that they are prepared in accordance with the Internal Revenue Code.
 The goal of these documents is simple, reduce tax liability within the letter of the law.
 As a consequence, the data presented to the government contains numbers that are formulated to show as low of a profit as possible.
 Obtaining credit or finding a buyer for your business becomes impossible to achieve when you are using documents prepared with the specific purpose of reducing tax liability.

 The income figures from the tax return will accurately represent revenue from all sources.
 However, the expenses taken make the tax return unsuitable for presentation elsewhere.
 Items such as depreciation, discretionary spending, owner’s perks and pensions lower the net profit figures, sometimes past zero on tax returns.
 Presenting a bank with a financial statement showing a small or no profit is simply unacceptable when applying for credit or a mortgage.
 Banks will lend a borrower money with adverse information only in limited situations.